-In October 2021, we reached an agreement with the tenant of our Sundial Assisted Living facility in Redding, California to terminate the lease, and we have requested approval from HUD to terminate the lease and install a new licensed operator/manager.
+In October 2021, we reached an agreement with the tenant of our Sundial Assisted Living facility in Redding, California to terminate the lease, and we requested approval from HUD to terminate the lease and install a new licensed operator/manager.
 Beginning in June 2021, we recorded rent payments on a cash basis and in May 2021, wrote off the remaining straight-line rent receivable of \$0.1 million.

 On June 6, 2022, the new operator received approval to be the licensed operator of the facility and the previous tenant's lease was terminated.
-We received \$0.05 million from the tenant as part of the settlement agreement, which was recorded in total rental revenues in the condensed consolidated statements of operations for the three and six months ended June 30, 2022.
+We received \$0.05 million from the tenant as part of the settlement agreement, which was recorded in total rental revenues in the condensed consolidated statements of operations for the nine months ended September 30, 2022.
 On June 7, 2022, we entered into a new lease agreement with Sundial Operations LLC, the newly formed operating company for Sundial Assisted Living, which is a wholly owned subsidiary of SHOP TRS LLC.
 As such, the operations of Sundial Assisted Living will be consolidated in our financial statements as of June 7, 2022.
-For the three and six months ended June 30, 2022, revenues from Sundial Operations are recorded under resident fees and services and costs are recorded under resident costs in the condensed consolidated statements of operations.
+For the three and nine months ended September 30, 2022, revenues from Sundial Operations are recorded under resident fees and services and costs are recorded under resident costs in the condensed consolidated statements of operations.

-The following table provides summary information regarding our portfolio (excluding the 35 properties owned by our unconsolidated Equity-Method Investments and the \$12.75 million loan from Oxford Finance, LLC ("Oxford") (see Note 4) with Summit Georgia Holdings LLC, our wholly-owned subsidiary) as of June 30, 2022:
+The following table provides summary information regarding our portfolio (excluding the 35 properties owned by our unconsolidated Equity-Method Investments and the \$12.75 million loan from Oxford Finance, LLC ("Oxford") (see Note 4) with Summit Georgia Holdings LLC, our wholly-owned subsidiary) as of September 30, 2022.